 Under the terms of various grants, periodic audits are required and certain costs may be questioned as not being appropriate expenditures under the terms of the grants.
 Such questioned costs could lead to reimbursement to the grantor agencies.
-Except as discussed in note 7, management believes that it would be able to provide support acceptable to the grantor and that any disallowances would not be material.

-(6) Retirement Plan
+(7) Retirement Plan

 The Corporation maintains a simplified employee pension plan for all employees meeting certain employment and compensation requirements.
 The Corporation's contribution is determined by the Board of Directors.
-For the years ended December 31, 2017 and 2016, the Corporation contributed 3% of each participant's annual salary to Individual Retirement Accounts established by the respective employees.
+For the years ended December 31, 2018 and 2017, the Corporation contributed 3% of each participant's annual salary to Individual Retirement Accounts established by the respective employees.
 The Corporation's policy is to fund the current retirement benefit costs accrued.
-Corporation contributions to the plan totaled \$2,810 and \$2,632 for 2017 and 2016, respectively.
+Corporation contributions to the plan totaled \$2,900 and \$2,810 for 2018 and 2017, respectively.